 Newman continues: “As we noted, we need accuracy, detail, dimensional stability and repeatability from a 3D printer.
 Just as important is an ability to properly use ‘exotic’ engineering resins as appropriate to our design specifications.
 Nova3D says on their website that the Nova3D Bene4 Mono is “Designed for Prototype Verification – ±0.05mm (Model Size Tolerance)” along with an especially uniform and powerful “3rd Generation Crystal Light Source” as well as “Better Linear Guide System”.
 We already experienced the absolute truth of their claim about their light source, and have it zeroed in precisely without fail.”

 We then loaded the repaired file into Lychee Slicer, duplicated the gear belt model so we can print two gear belts, flat on the build plate with no supports, and sliced for the Nova3D Bene4 Mono.
 Next, we prepared the “Liqcreate® Flexible-X” resin by heating it in the bottle to 60° C in a hot water bath and pre-heated the printing room to 30° C. We then put the pre-heated resin bottle on the “3D Systems® – LC-3DMixer” for 15 minutes.
 Then we poured about 150 grams of resin into the resin tray and let it sit for 5 minutes to allow any bubbles, if any, to escape.
 Finally, we sent the file from the PC to the printer over the Ethernet Network, and started the print.
 When the print was done, we went to the printer room, opened the printer and took off the build platform.
-The gear belts were well attached to the build plate and had printed perfectly.
+The gear belts were well attached to the build plate and had printed perfectly in flexible 3D resin.

-We sprayed off the printed gear belts and the build plate with 99% Bio Ethanol, observing the fantastic detail and accuracy of the parts produced by the using the “Liqcreate® Flexible-X” resin on the Nova3D Bene4 Mono.
+We sprayed off the resin 3D printed gear belts and the build plate with 99% Bio Ethanol, observing the fantastic detail and accuracy of the parts produced by the using the “Liqcreate® Flexible-X” resin on the Nova3D Bene4 Mono.
 Before removing and post-processing the prints, we carefully measured the dimensions of the printed gear belts to compare with the dimensions specified in our design in IronCAD®, with a 0.0005”/.01 mm high-precision caliper.
 The results so far, were amazing: Specified outside dimension / printed dimension: 58.770mm / 59.10mm ; >99.44% (+0.56%) Specified inside diameter / printed dimension: 55.303 mm / 55.33mm ; > 99.9% (+.0005%).
-Once again, removing the printed gear belts was very easy and straightforward – spray off the gear belts and plate with 99% Bio Ethanol, use the plastic razor blade tool slipped between the model and the plate slowly and carefully, while spraying with the Bio Ethanol, and the model comes off easily and cleanly with no damage.
-The “Liqcreate® Flexible-X” resin was very messy, so we proceeded to further pre-clean the released prints by spraying with the Bio Ethanol while brushing with a soft brush (NOT a toothbrush) repeatedly until the print didn’t seem to be releasing any more “blackness” into the Ethanol.
+Once again, removing the resin 3D printed gear belts was very easy and straightforward – spray off the gear belts and plate with 99% Bio Ethanol, use the plastic razor blade tool slipped between the model and the plate slowly and carefully, while spraying with the Bio Ethanol, and the model comes off easily and cleanly with no damage.
+The “Liqcreate® Flexible-X” 3D resin was very messy, so we proceeded to further pre-clean the released prints by spraying with the Bio Ethanol while brushing with a soft brush (NOT a toothbrush) repeatedly until the print didn’t seem to be releasing any more “blackness” into the Ethanol.
 Liqcreate® recommends washing for 20 minutes in Ethanol, but we put the prints into the wash and cure machine for a wash cycle of 30 minutes in clean Bio Ethanol based on what we saw when pre-cleaning.
 We cleaned the brush easily with 100% Acetone – one dunk in a small container completely cleaned the resin without leaving a trace.
 Liqcreate® recommends curing at 65° C for 20 minutes – So we water-cured them as described above, but we used water heated to 70° C to account for cooling and UV cured the prints for 30 minutes.

 This completely cured the prints with no tackiness or any ill effect at all, and we dried the prints with a warm blow drier.
 The gear belts we had just printed with the Nova3D Bene4 Mono had the consistency of high-quality, strong rubber with moderate firmness and a somewhat shiny surface.
 Now we carefully measured the post-processed prints with the specification as described above, this time including the width of the gear belts to get a good idea of the Z-axis accuracy, also: Specified Gear belt width (z-direction): 5.800mm ; measured width: 5.800mm accuracy: 100% We couldn’t measure any difference in the other dimensions, it seems this resin just becomes ‘firmer’ and seemingly more elastic after post curing, without much if any swelling.